 The Summer Food Service Program works to meet the needs of hungry children in summer by providing them with nutritious meals and snacks when resources are not available.
 The program is open to ALL children 18 years of age or younger, or any person 19-21, who is mentally or physically disabled.
-We operate the program in Athens, Gallia, Hocking, Perry, and Meigs Counties.
+We operate the program in Athens, Gallia, Hocking, and Perry Counties.
 There are no income requirements and the only stipulation is that the meal must be ate on-site.
-Check out the full list of FREE meal sites for Summer 2019 here!

 Summer Farmers Markets